SMSF Property Loans

 💡 Tip: Our expert team works with your accountant and financial adviser to ensure your fund is correctly structured before you borrow.

-An SMSF loan, also known as a Limited Recourse Borrowing Arrangement (LRBA), enables your fund to secure home loans to purchase property while safeguarding your other super assets from risk.
+An SMSF loan, also known as a Limited Recourse Borrowing Arrangement (LRBA), allows your fund to secure home loans to purchase property while protecting your other super assets from risk.

 Here’s how the process works: